Do you need an ISA in 2025?

 For new money, it makes sense to put it into a stocks and shares ISA rather than a General Investment Account (GIA) – assuming you aren’t already doing this.

 When it comes to existing money saved in a UK GIA you might want to transfer those stocks and shares into an ISA via something called ‘Bed and ISA’.
-This sells your shares, and buys them again in an ISA, though there could be fees and the value could change while this is happening.
+The idea is that you sell your shares, and buy them again in an ISA at the same time.
+However, there could be fees and the value could change while this is happening.

 You’ll pay tax on gains outside of the capital gains tax allowance when you do this, so if you have substantial amounts invested, only move over as much as fits within that – though of course you’ll also be restricted to £20,000 each financial year.